-Remote Maintenance
+Remote Maintenance for Remote Portal

-Remote Maintenance collects data of relevant LSN devices and functional modules.
-The data are analyzed and visualized for maintenance activities.
+Remote Maintenance collects data of relevant LSN devices and functional modules and sends them to the Remote Portal where they are analyzed and visualized for maintenance activities.

 Remote Maintenance for Private Secure Network

 Remote Maintenance can be configured for Private Secure Network: Collected data will be sent to a central management server system (CMS).